 All National Parks are currently in the process of trying to implement their “Entrance Fees” being paid by credit or debit card only.
 They are attempting to eliminate cash payments.
 I don’t know if this will apply for the camping fees too at some point in the future, but for now just make sure you have the right change required for how ever many nights camping you may do.
 The “iron ranger” (camping fee box) does not give change.

 If you don’t have time to take advantage of any of the hikes within the park, there is a 9 mile driveable loop, taking in all of the highlights and providing plenty of photo ops.
-There is parking at each point of interest – ruins.
+Parking is at each point of interest.
 There are pit toilets at Pueblo Bonito/Chetro Ketl, Pueblo del Arroyo and Casa Rinconada.
-There are also plumbed toilets at the visitor centre.
+Plumbed toilets are at the visitor centre.

 Shaded picnic areas are provided at Pueblo del Arroyo, Casa Rinconada and the visitor centre.